Asylumrunner/Asylumrunner.github.io/docs/_pages/portfolio.md

 ## [Maskmaker](https://github.com/Asylumrunner/Maskmaker)

-*Key Technologies: Node.js, Express, Docker, AWS Lambda, AWS API Gateway*
+*Key Technologies: Node.js, Express, Docker, AWS (Lambda, API Gateway)*

 I run a number of tabletop role-playing games (such as Dungeons and Dragons) for a variety of groups, and one of the hardest parts for me is coming up with distinct personalities for non-player characters (NPCs) on the spot.
 So, I decided to write myself an application that could automatically generate NPCs, at least in the broad strokes, on my behalf.